Languages of the Netherlands: Minority languages, regional languages and dialects in the Benelux

+Midsland, Ameland island and Het Bildt can be grouped together.

+Leeuwarden and possibly Sneek can be grouped together.
+Dokkum, Stavoren, Kollum and possibly Heerenveen can have single varieties.

 West Frisian

 West Frisian is an official language in the Dutch province of Friesland (Fryslân in West Frisian).
 The government of the Frisian province is bilingual.
 Since 1996 West Frisian has been recognised as an official minority language in the Netherlands under the European Charter for Regional or Minority Languages, although it had been recognised by the Dutch government as the second state language (tweede rijkstaal), with official status in Friesland, since the 1950s.

 The mutual intelligibility in reading between Dutch and Frisian is limited.
 A cloze test in 2005 revealed native Dutch speakers understood 31.9% of a West Frisian newspaper, 66.4% of an Afrikaans newspaper and 97.1% of a Dutch newspaper.